 Business Registration Renewal FAQ'S

-Please note, only current and active Business Registrations are eligible to renew online and will receive renewal notices.
+Please note registrations expired more than a year cannot be renewed online.
 If you are not eligible to renew online, you will need to renew your registration in person or by mail by completing a Business Registration application found here.
 Please note, applications for renewal received in person or by mail can only be paid by checks, cashiers checks or money orders.

 Applications for renewal can be mailed to: